-When you first start using CoCalc, you will see a banner saying
+When you start using CoCalc, you will see a banner similar to

 CoCalc costs us significant money to run.
 CoCalc receives no funding from charitable foundations and the site depends entirely on your financial support to continue operating.
 Without your financial support this service will not survive long-term!

 Trial projects do not expire, but please be aware that without compensation for development and hosting, CoCalc itself will not be around indefinitely.

 To remove the warning message from the top of your project, at least one collaborator must upgrade the project to run on members-only hosting and have network access.